riipandi/riipandi/readme.md

 Always interested in modern web development and cloud computing.

-Sometimes I write blog posts over at [my personal blogfolio](https://ripandis.com/blog).

 You can see my works timeline at https://poly.work/aris

+Sometimes I write blog posts over at [jurnalog.com](https://jurnalog.com)

 Work timezone in: <a href="https://time.is/UTC+7" target="_blank" rel="noopener noreferrer">UTC+7</a>